rickardc/rickardc/README.md

 ## Education

-Master of IT (Data Analytics)
+Master of IT (Data Analytics) - GPA 3.75
-Swinbunre University of Technology
+Swinburne University of Technology

 Bachelor of Engineering (Civil)
-Swineburne University of Technology
+Swinburne University of Technology

-#### Visualisation of Marks
+#### Visualisation of Mark Distribution

 <img src="assets/histogram.png" alt="Histogram of Marks" width=70%/>